TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/TryHackMe/Server-Side Attacks/Race Conditions/0)Summary.md

 ```

 ### **Threads**
-Let’s wrap up with another coffee analogy!
-Consider the case of a commercial espresso machine in a coffee shop.
-Let’s say it has two portafilters.
-At the start of the work day, the barista turns on the espresso machine, and whenever a customer orders an espresso, one portafilter is used to prepare an espresso shot for them.
-Does another customer order an espresso?
-No problem, the second portafilter to the rescue!
-The warmed-up espresso machine is the process; each new order is assigned a portafilter; that’s the analogy for the thread.

 *A thread is a lightweight unit of execution*.
 It shares various memory parts and instructions with the process.
 In many cases, we need to replicate the same process repeatedly.
 Think of a web server serving thousands of users the same page (or a personalized page).
 We can adopt one of two main approaches:
 - *Serial*: One process is running; it serves one user after the other sequentially.
 New users are enqueued.
 - *Parallel*: One process is running; it creates a thread to serve every new user.
 New users are only enqueued after the maximum number of running threads is reached.